Express As A Single Log

 Step 5: Simplify and Combine

 After applying the appropriate rules, simplify the resulting expression as much as possible.
-This might involve simplifying fractions, combining like terms, or further applying logarithmic properties.
+Plus, this might involve simplifying fractions, combining like terms, or further applying logarithmic properties.
 The final result should be a single logarithm.

 Examples: From Simple to Complex